jslid/Bookcase/README.md

 	</div>

 ##### **Full Length Containers**
-A containers size is determined by the "container" variables, in the variables file.
+A containers size is determined by the "container" variables, in the "variables" file.
 It is possible for containers to be full-page length using the following classes:

     <div class="container-wide">
 	    <div class="row">